Rat River (Red River of the North tributary)

 The Rat River (Rivière aux Rats) is a tributary of the Red River of the North in southern Manitoba, Canada.
 It is part of the watershed of Hudson Bay (via Red River, Lake Winnipeg, and the Nelson River).

-The river is found between the Roseau River and Seine River on the eastern side of the Red River.
+The river flows between the Roseau River and Seine River on the eastern side of the Red River.
 It flows east to west through the rural municipalities of Piney, La Broquerie, Stuartburn, Hanover, De Salaberry, Emerson - Franklin, and Ritchot, as well as the village of St-Pierre-Jolys.
 It joins the Red River approximately three kilometres northeast of Ste.
 Agathe, Manitoba.
 The river is dammed near the community of St. Malo, creating a reservoir known as St. Malo Lake.
-The northern part of this lake and surrounding land comprise St. Malo Provincial Park.
+The northern part of this lake and surrounding land comprise St. Malo Provincial Park, which was designated as a park in 1961.